Pages

 The year is rumbling on while I spend all my time with the cats and the puppy.
 The village show is looming, the schedule was popped into the letterbox this week.
 Eeeek!
 I doubt that I will be entering many classes this year.

-I noticed that the blackcurrants are large and almost ripe and ready to be picked, so I may make some blackcurrant curd, scones and a Victoria Sponge Cake.
+I noticed that the blackcurrants are large and almost ripe, so I may make some blackcurrant curd, scones and a Victoria Sponge Cake.
 Perhaps a loaf of bread, we will see.

 As to the vegetable categories - the signs are not good in the vegetable garden.
 Nothing seems to be doing well.
 I guess some years are like that and little Winston has definitely diverted our attention away from our normal routines.